armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-0.md

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).
 ## Required Halyard or Operator version

 To install, upgrade, or configure Armory 2.23.0, use one of the following tools:

 - Armory-extended Halyard 1.10.0 or later
 - Armory Operator 1.2.1 or later

+## Security

+Armory scans the codebase as we develop and release software.
+For information about CVE scans for this release, contact your Armory account representative.

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->